geopm/geopm/tutorial/admin/README.md

 GEOPM TUTORIAL FOR SYSTEM ADMINISTRATORS
 ========================================
-This README presents a tutorial for system administrators who would like to configure their HPC systems to enable the use of GEOPM.
-There are several different use cases that are broken out into numbered sections below.
-The tutorial starts out with the least restrictive configuration of GEOPM.
-The other sections show ways that system administrators can use GEOPM to achieve specific goals for energy, power, and performance.
+This README is a tutorial for system administrators who would like to configure their HPC systems to enable the use of GEOPM.
+Several different use cases are broken out into numbered sections below, beginning with the least restrictive configuration of GEOPM.
+Subsequent sections show how system administrators can use GEOPM to achieve specific goals for energy, power, and performance.

-The directory contains scripts that can be used to configure systems for use with the GEOPM runtime.
+This directory contains scripts that can be used to configure systems for use with the GEOPM runtime.
 The scripts associated with each section are numbered accordingly.

 Table of Contents
 -----------------